globalconceptsmediallc-oss/gcm-operating-system-app/docs/GCM_OS_MASTER.md

 Confirmed that repository presence alone does not establish production responsibility.

+Road-tested the Communications workflow with real client evidence.

+Verified D1 Communication and Investigation persistence.

+Verified the existing D1 Work Item and Evidence schemas.

+Built, connected, deployed, and verified the production Work Queue.

 The audit is not permission to mass-delete or mass-rewrite the repository.

-For any remaining cleanup or production change:
+For any future cleanup or production change:

 Review the specific file and its dependencies.